ECB wants Euribor revamped after Libor controversy

 Euribor, the euro interbank-offered rate, and its larger counterpart the London Interbank Offered Rate (Libor) are Europe's key gauges of how much banks pay to borrow from peers.
 The two rates underpin swathes of financial products from Spanish mortgages to derivatives contracts in London.

-Regulators are plotting a way forward after manipulation of Libor led to fines of $450 million (283.6 million pounds) for Barclays (BARC.L), hardening resolve for a regulatory overhaul of the methods used to set the price of credit.
+Regulators are plotting a way forward after manipulation of Libor led to fines of $450 million for Barclays, hardening resolve for a regulatory overhaul of the methods used to set the price of credit.

 Anti-trust authorities are still investigating possible manipulation of the Euribor.